The Orsay Museum in San Francisco

 My recent visit to San Francisco allowed me to enjoy this kind of extraordinary visit together with a select group of the American Friends of the Musée D’Orsay who were on an art trip for donors.
 The AFMO was started just a few years ago with a goal of raising funds for various projects and to enhance the exchange of artworks from the Orsay Museum and the L’Orangerie to other museums around the world.
 In addition, funds are used to help both institutions repair, restore and acquire art for its collections.

-Give a bit more and you get free passes and VIP curator lead tours when the museum is closed to the public.
+Give a bit more and you get free passes and VIP curator lead trips when the museum is closed to the public.

 This most recent trip by the AFMO to the bay area included three separate visits to collectors homes coordinated by Sotheby’s, a dinner at a local Bistro, as well as an invitation to the opening of the Pierre Bonnard show at the Legion of Honor in San Francisco.
 Participants also visited the special exhibition at the fabulous Pier 24 Photography museum with curators.
 It was a boondoggle for art enthusiasts, yet one doesn’t need to be an expert in art nor a resident of Paris to enjoy this kind of week.